Aryanism: Italian fascism and Aryanism

 By 1936, the tensions between Fascist Italy and Nazi Germany reduced and relations became more amicable.
 In 1936, Mussolini decided to launch a racial programme in Italy, and was interested in the racial studies being conducted by Giulio Cogni.
 Cogni was a Nordicist but did not equate Nordic identity with Germanic identity as was commonly done by German Nordicists.
 Cogni had travelled to Germany where he had become impressed by Nazi racial theory and sought to create his own version of racial theory.
 On 11 September 1936, Cogni sent Mussolini a copy of his newly published book Il Razzismo (1936).
 Cogni declared the racial affinity of the Mediterranean and Nordic racial subtypes of the Aryan race and claimed that the intermixing of Nordic Aryans and Mediterranean Aryans in Italy produced a superior synthesis of Aryan Italians.
 Cogni addressed the issue of racial differences between northern and southern Italians, declaring southern Italians were mixed between Aryan and non-Aryan races, that he claimed was most likely due to infiltration by Asiatic peoples in Roman times and later Arab invasions.
 As such, Cogni viewed Southern Italian Mediterraneans as being polluted with orientalizing tendencies.
 He would later change his idea and claim that Nordics and Southern Italians were closely related groups both racially and spiritually.
 His opinion was that they were generally responsible for what is the best in European civilization.
 Initially Mussolini was not impressed with Cogni's work, however Cogni's ideas entered into the official Fascist racial policy several years later.

 In 1938 Mussolini was concerned that if Italian fascism did not recognize Nordic heritage within Italians, that the Mediterranean inferiority complex would return to Italian society.
 Therefore, in summer 1938, the Fascist government officially recognized Italians as having Nordic heritage and being of Nordic-Mediterranean descent.
-In a meeting with PNF members in June 1938, Mussolini identified himself as Nordic and declared that previous policy of focus on Mediterraneanism was to be replaced by a focus on Aryanism.
+In a meeting with PNF members in June 1938, Mussolini identified himself as having Nordic heritage and declared that previous policy of focus on Mediterraneanism was to be replaced by a focus on Aryanism.

 The Fascist regime began publication of the racialist magazine La Difesa della Razza in 1938.
 The Nordicist racial theorist Guido Landra took a major role in the early work of La Difesa, and published the Manifesto of Racial Scientists in the magazine in 1938.
 The Manifesto received substantial criticism, including its assertion of Italians being a pure race, as it was viewed as absurd.
-La Difesa published other theories that described long-term Nordic Aryan amongst Italians, such as the theory that in the Eneolithic age Nordic Aryans arrived to Italy.
+La Difesa published other theories that described long-term Nordic Aryan heritage amongst Italians, such as the theory that in the Eneolithic age Nordic Aryans arrived to Italy.
 Many of the writers took up the traditional Nordicist claim that the decline and fall of the Roman Empire was due to the arrival of Semitic immigrants.
 La Difesas writers were divided on their claims that described how Italians extricated themselves from Semitic influence.